Charlotte Douglas International Airport: Future

-Planning is currently underway for the construction of a fourth parallel runway between existing runways 18R/36L and 18C/36C.
+Construction is currently underway on a fourth parallel runway between existing runways 18R/36L and 19L/1R (formerly 18C/36C).
 The runway, projected to cost $1 billion, is slated to be 10000 ft long.
-It broke ground in June 2023 and construction will complete in 2027.
+Ground was broken in June 2023 and construction is expected to be completed in 2027.
 Previously, a 12,000-foot runway had been planned; however, the airport reversed course due to practicality and cost considerations.

 Future terminal expansions included under the Destination CLT umbrella include Phase II of the Concourse A Expansion, Phase VIII of the Concourse E expansion, and expansions to Concourses B and C. These expansions are projected to cost roughly $1.1 billion and are not expected to be complete until 2026.
-8-10 gates are expected to be added to Concourse B, 10-12 gates to Concourse C, and 10 gates in the expansion of Concourse A farther north.
+8–10 gates are expected to be added to Concourse B, 10–12 gates to Concourse C, and 10 gates in the expansion of Concourse A farther north.
 Phase VIII of the Concourse E expansion will add 34000 sqft of hold room to the concourse.
 This phase of the expansion accommodates gates already in operation; however, passengers must walk under temporary canopies to access the aircraft parked at these gates.

-The construction of the CATS LYNX Silver Line, expected to be complete in 2030, will bring light rail service to the airport.
+The proposed CATS LYNX Silver Line, tentatively planned to open in 2037, would bring light rail service to the airport.
 The airport plans to construct an automated people mover to connect the terminal to the light rail station, which will be located at the airport's Destination District just north of the terminal.